BenjaminD294/variant-calling-pipeline/README.md

 # Variant Calling Pipeline for Spike Protein

-This code aims to be a proof-of-concept for a simple variant calling pipeline on different SARSCov-2 Spike gene mutation.
+This code aims to be a proof-of-concept for a simple variant calling pipeline on different SARSCov-2 Spike gene mutations.

 ## Installation